usermindinc-sdk/integrations-sdk-template/README.md

 ## 3. Credential Classes
 Fill in connection data information in the ConnectionData class in the authentication/credentials package as per the documentation in the Connection Data file.
 If this integration has a session, fill in the SessionCredentialContainer.
 This class keeps just a JSON node.
 So to get your fields easily, just make a helper get method for each field.
-If you do not have sessions, delete the Session Credential Container and the Session Credential Manager.
+If you do not have sessions, delete the SdktemplateSession and the SdktemplateSessionManager.
+If you remove the classes and rebuild, you'll find the references to them that you'll need to remove as well as unit test classes for the Session that you can delete.

 ## 4 Authentication Code
 In AuthenticationService, fill in the validate method.
 You'll be given the credentials.
 See if they work, use them to get a list of available entities to fetch, and return.